harrymchugh/pinns/README.md

 The full goal of this repository is to gradually build up knowledge of PINNs by using progressively more complex PDEs.

-The first step is to solve the 1D heat equation explicitly to provide training data and to define initial and boundary conditions.
+The first step is to solve the 1D heat equation explicitly to provide training data and to define initial and boundary conditions.`
+To Do:
+- Implement matplotlib animation so we can see the heat profile developing

-From this, a traditional deep neural-network will be constructed with which we will contrast a PINN will incorporates the physics conditions described in the explicit solver.
+From this, a traditional deep neural-network will be constructed with which we will contrast a PINN will incorporates the physics conditions described in the explicit solver.\
+To Do:
+- Create NN class that outputs u for a given x,t
+  - Choose random points over x,t including BC and IC
+- Plot loss function (MSE over epochs to ensure convergence)
+  - Adjust epochs if necessary
+- Plot real vs predict vs residual using animation.
+- Do hyper-tuning of parameters
+  - activation
+  - optimizer
+  - number and shape of layers
+  - batch size
+  - epochs

-This process should showcase simply why a PINN is a superior choice for modelling fluid dynamics behavior.
+This process should showcase simply why a PINN is a superior choice for modelling fluid dynamics behavior.\
+To Do:
+- Define loss for IC
+- Define loss for BC (left and right wall)
+- Define total PDE loss
+- Plot real vs predict vs residual using animation for both PINN and NN.
+- Do hyper-tuning of parameters
+  - activation
+  - optimizer
+  - number and shape of layers
+  - batch size
+  - epochs

 From here we can increase the dimensionality of the PINN by extending it to the 2D heat equation, this will allow us to then change focus from the heat equation to more complex fluid PDEs such as the stream function.